vidixha/soar-drone-editing/README.md

 ## Further directions

-- Insert a genuinely new object (not previously present in the footage) along a real, geometry-computed path, as the direct test of true insertion rather than masked object regeneration.
+- Insert a new object (not previously present in the footage) along a real, geometry-computed path, as the direct test of true insertion rather than masked object regeneration.
 - Repeat the object-insertion test on several more real tracked objects to confirm the